Muskan-kumari1/javascript.md/project.md

 > Loops are handy, if you want to run the same code over and over again, each time with a different value.
 >
 > **Types of Loop**
   1. for Loop
+  2. Infinite Loop
-  2. while Loops
+  3. while Loop
-  3. do-while loop
+  4. do-while loop
-  4. for-of Loop
+  5. for-of Loop
-  5. for-in
+  6. for-in

 ## for Loop
    {